Online Fraud Protection – What is it?

 - Catch even the smallest pattern deviation

 The BioSig-ID forensics are derived by validations of the unique gesture biometric passwords when logging in to a device or virtual asset.
-After years of use in 95 countries and 10 million uses, BioSig-ID has significant data and power to filter out the bad actors.
-Our state of the art analytics tool has become fine-tuned in pattern analysis used to find academic fraud, access to your device or account fraud and financial fraud.
+After years of use in 95 countries and 14 million uses, BioSig-ID has significant data and power to filter out the bad actors.
+Our state-of-the-art analytics tool has become fine-tuned in pattern analysis used to find academic fraud, access to your device or account fraud and financial fraud.
+The forensics have caught 1,000’s of bad actors for our clients.